-A good rule of thumb is to break in your boots for a month before you can expect to wear them comfortably for a whole day of hiking, however this can vary hugely depending on the shoe you buy.
+A good rule of thumb is to break in your boots for a month before you can expect to wear them comfortably for a whole day of hiking, however this can vary hugely depending on the shoes you buy.

 It’s not a good idea to take your boots out on the trail the day after you buy them.
 It’s true, the best and only way to break in your shoes is to wear them, but you should choose wisely when, where and for how long to wear them.

 It’s recommended to spend some time wearing your new boots around the house before you even take them outside.
 Moving from room to room doing housework, cooking or even just relaxing will give you the chance to familiarize yourself with your new footwear.

 It also means that you can easily remove them if they become uncomfortable, without having to walk a trail barefoot.
 Start by wearing them for an hour or so, then slowly increase the length of each session.

 Once you are satisfied with the feel of your boots at home, take them for some short jaunts around town, like walking the dog or taking a trip to the supermarket.

 Again, incrementally increase the amount of time you spend on each outing.
 Increases can be as small as 10-15 minutes.
 After a while, you will start to feel like you could wear them walking around for days at a time.

-- Off-road: When you feel that you can comfortably wear your boots on lengthier excursions on the streets, it’s time to try them off-road.
+When you feel that you can comfortably wear your boots on lengthier excursions on the streets, it’s time to try them off-road.
 Road walking won’t give you an accurate impression of how it will feel taking your boots through rocks, gravel, mountains and rivers.

 This will give you an idea of whether or not you’re ready to take your boots out for a hike.
 Try to replicate the conditions of your normal hikes.

 You might want to bring a spare pair of shoes to change into after your hike too, in case you develop a few blisters.
-See our earlier tips on how to properly care for a blister for more information.
+See our earlier tips on how to properly care for a blister if they happen.

 If your feet can handle short hikes with no issues, upgrade to a full day or even weekend trip.
 After you’ve achieved that, congratulations are in order because you’ve successfully broken in your hiking boots.

 Feel free to resume your normal hiking habits.
 Breaking in gives you time to soften your new boots and allows them to mold to your foot, as well as to identify any problems with them.

-One traditional method of hastening the breaking in process in the “soak wet and wear dry” method.
+One traditional method of hurrying the breaking in process is the soak wet and wear dry method.
 This involves soaking leather boots in water and wearing them wet for a day.

 The basic principle is to use the water to expand the leather.
 Throughout the day (or after your bath), it should mold to the shape of your foot as it dries.